-ISSUE: In the heart of the Inland Empire, tucked away between the hills of Riverside and Corona, is the location of an inspiring collection of ancient arts and culture - rare antiquities and traditions from other lands - that have been entrusted to La Sierra University, a liberal arts university established in 1922.
-Up until now students, faculty, staff, and campus visitors have benefited from plentiful artifactual donations that comprise three major growing collections.
-Befitting their historical, anthropological, social, and cultural significance, the three world-class collections (the World Museum of Natural History, the Center for Near Eastern Archeology, and the Stahl Anthropology Center) with combined holdings of more than one hundred thousand objects, require permanent conservation, curation, and presentation.
+ISSUE: Befitting their historical, anthropological, social, and cultural significance, the three world-class collections (the World Museum of Natural History, the Center for Near Eastern Archeology, and the Stahl Anthropology Center) with combined holdings of more than one hundred thousand objects, require permanent conservation, curation, and presentation at La Sierra University in the Inland Southern California region.
 Following the University's due diligence, including a thorough market study, plans have been developed to establish a large aesthetically designed museum that will serve as a destination for local as well as international visitors, students, educators, and scholars.

-ACTION: The Monday Morning Group supports La Sierra University (LSU) in advocating for the financial resources necessary to complete the working drawings for the proposed Museum and Visitor Center.
+ACTION: The Monday Morning Group supports La Sierra University in requesting \$6.5 million in Architectural Design Fees to complete the working drawings for a proposed Museum and Visitor Center.
 The capital fundraising campaign could benefit from Federal or national funding in the following ways:

-- Support LSU's request to the House Committee on Appropriations' Community Project Funding allocation for 2023. - Support LSU's request to the Senate Appropriations Committee through the Congressional Direct spending opportunity available to senators. - Support LSU's request to elected and appointed officials at the Federal level garnering support for the museum. - Support LSU's requests for support to the Institute of Museum and Library Services, including applications for the National Leadership Grants for Museums;1 - Support LSU's request for support from the National Endowment for the Arts (NEA). - Support LSU request for support from the National Endowment for the Humanities (NEH). - Support LSU's request for support from the National Science Foundation (NSF). - Provide introductions to trustees of private, family, and corporate foundations at the national level. - Participation as a thought partner on capital campaign funding.
+- Support the University's request to the House Committee on Appropriations' Community Project Funding allocation for 2025; - Support the University's request to the Senate Appropriations Committee through the Congressional Direct spending opportunity available to senators; - Support the University's requests for support to the Institute of Museum and Library Services, including applications for the National Leadership Grants for Museums;1 - Support the University's request for support from the National Endowment for the Arts (NEA); - Support the University's request for support from the National Endowment for the Humanities (NEH); - Support the University's request for support from the National Science Foundation (NSF); - Provide introductions to trustees of private, family, and corporate foundations at the national level; and - Participation as a thought partner on capital campaign funding.